~a 1 (i·)a verb, intransitive

 take ‹s.th.› down

 Pi-ka pi-abui ngatene upa pi-ko me p-ajau toñaki iote.
-We took our tools down (from the ship) and brought them to build another boat.
+We took our tools down (from the ship) so as to build another boat.

 descend sit sit down